 Edgar Rice Burroughs (1875 - 1950)Edgar Rice Burroughs was a prolific American author of the 'pulp' era.
 The son of a Civil War veteran, he saw brief military service with the 7TH U.S. Cavalry before he was diagnosed with a heart problem and discharged.
 After working for five years in his father's business, Burroughs left for a string of disparate and short-lived jobs, and was working as a pencil sharpener wholesaler when he decided to try his hand at writing.
 He found almost instant success when his story 'Under the Moons of Mars' was serialised in All-Story Magazine in 1912, earning him the then-princely sum of $400.Burroughs went on to have tremendous success as a writer, his wide-ranging imagination taking in other planets (John Carter of Mars and Carson of Venus), a hollow earth (Pellucidar), a lost world, westerns, historicals and adventure stories.
 Although he wrote in many genres, Burroughs is best known for his creation of the archetypal jungle hero, Tarzan.
 Edgar Rice Burroughs died in 1950.

 An internet phenomenon at the age of sixteen, US comedian Bo Burnham had achieved international recognition by the age of 20.
-His three albums: Bo Burnham, Bo Fo Sho and Words, Words, Words, and his standup tour of the same name, garnered fans from all over the world as well as the Panel Award at the Edinburgh Fringe.
-He is the creator, writer and star of a new MTV show, due to air in 2012.http://boburnham.com/https://twitter.com/boburnhamhttp://youtube.com/boburnham
+His three albums: Bo Burnham, Bo Fo Sho and Words, Words, Words, and his standup tour of the same name, garnered fans from all over the world as well as the Panel Award at the Edinburgh Fringe in 2010. http://boburnham.com/https://twitter.com/boburnhamhttp://youtube.com/boburnham

 W.J.
 Burley lived near Newquay in Cornwall, and was a schoolmaster until he retired to concentrate on his writing.
 His many Wycliffe novels were extremely popular and were adapted for a highly successful TV series starring Jack Shepherd.
 W.J.
 Burley died in 2002.